Understanding Dot Convention in Transformers

 Out of Phase Dot Convention in Transformer

-With the knowledge of this convention and the polarity of the transformer, the engineers now have their destiny in their hands, and can decide to reverse the phase relationships in whichever way they want by changing which end of their circuit is connected to the transformer’s terminals.
-For instance, for the out-of-phase transformer example above, by switching how the terminals are connected like the image below, the secondary side is made in-phase with the primary.
+With the knowledge of this convention and the polarity of the transformer, the engineers now have their destiny in their hands and can decide to reverse the phase relationships in whichever way they want by changing which end of their circuit is connected to the transformer’s terminals.
+For instance, for the out-of-phase transformer example above, by switching how the terminals are connected, like the image below, the secondary side is made in-phase with the primary.

 Transformer Dot Convention Schematic

-Why is Dot Convention Important?
+Why is the Transformer Dot Convention Critical in Electrical Systems?

 Transformer Polarity